 Step #5: Keep Dialogues Natural

-While you’re trying to be consistent with the character’s personality and scene, it is equally important to keep dialogues natural as people communicate generally on a daily basis.
+While you’re trying to be consistent with the character’s personality and scene, it is equally important to keep dialogues natural as people communicate generally daily.

 For instance, you need to use slang appropriately as people use slang all the time.
 Here is an example of how to make dialogue appear natural and realistic: